-6.6.4.2 Allocating the levels of the parameters
+6.6.4.2 Assigning parameter levels

-The parameters' level is subdivided into groups as shown in Tab. $\ensuremath{\mathsf{O}}$
+The parameters level is subdivided into groups as shown in Tab.
+K.

 No. Parameter 100: ParA General parameters Information and identification data of the system.
 200: ParA Checks on the burner Type of operation, intervention and safety times of the various phases.
 400: Set Air/fuel modulation curve Setting of air/fuel adjustment points 500: ParA Positioning of servomotors Choice of positions of the air/fuel servomotors in the various phases.
 600: ParA Servomotors Setting and addressing of the servomotors.
 700: HISt Log of the errors: Choice of different visualisation modes for the errors log.
 900: dAtA Process information Visualisation of information for the remote management of the burner.